 There are an estimated 1,270 plus accredited softball scorers throughout Australia and most scorerscome to the field with a keen interest in attention to detail coupled with dedication and a commitment to the game.
 The motivations and benefits of becoming a scorer are wide and varied – yet all scorers agree that they reap greater rewards from their volunteer role than they had anticipated when they first started scoring.

 Like all technical roles, to make it to the elite scorer level significant experience is required.
-Progression from grassroots level through to accreditation at elite level takes at least 5 years.
-Either way an interest in Softball and some spare time is a great way to start.
+Progression from grassroots level through to accreditation at elite level takes at least five years.
+Either way an interest in softball and some spare time is a great way to start.

-During the last 20 years, Softball Australia's National Scoring sub-Committee (NSC) has spearheaded the technical development of scoring in Softball.
-The NSC reports to the Technical Committee and the Board of Softball Australia and is run by 6 volunteer committee members all of whom share a reputable career in scoring Softball at National and Elite levels.
+During the last 20 years, Softball Australia's National Scoring sub-Committee (NSC) has spearheaded the technical development of scoring in softball.
+The NSC reports to the Technical Committee and the Board of Softball Australia and is run by six volunteer committee members all of whom share a reputable career in scoring softball at national and elite levels.
 Their commitment to the role comes from a passion for the game and a deep understanding of the needs of scorers from grassroots to community level.

-As the NSC integrates its scoring content to the Softball Austrlaia website, it aims to make information more accessible.
+As the NSC integrates its scoring content to the Softball Australia website, it aims to make information more accessible.
 Please contact us and the NSC if you have any further enquires.

 Alternately, you can contact your State Association Scoring Director, National Scoring Committee members or Softball Australia for more information.

 Web Development, System Design & Communications Marketing © 1996-2011 Interfuse.
 All Rights Reserved.